nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 **Address:** 1a Avenida, MZA 77, Local 2, Centro entre Calle 26 y 28, 77710 Playa del Carmen, Q.R., Mexico - [Google Maps](https://g.page/BistroPlaya?share)

 Bistro Playa was about a two-minute walk once we got outside of our hotel.
-It was awesome since it's so hot all of the time.
+It was awesome since it's so hot all of the time and I just melt.
+It's a cute, small place that serves mostly breakfast and brunch-type foods.
+Great prices and large portions.

 ### Rockas Jamaican Kitchen (Playa)